MatthijsBrem/wheelchair-design-platform/README.md

 properties and behaviours: The sensor measures if something is in front of him and based on the distance the voltages changes.
 This can be converted into distance in cm.

-Motivation of choice: When a person approaches between 20 cm and 1 m of distance a delay will be added to the music.
-In this way interaction with the user of the wheelchair is promoted, as positioning oneself close to the wheelhair changes the music.
+Motivation of choice: When a person approaches between 20 cm and 1 m of distance additional samples will be added the the music.
 - pressure sensor x 4 (FSR 406)

 Properties and behaviours: measures the pressure on the seat of the user.